 - Oysters may be taken for personal use (food).
 Oysters taken with recreational license for personal use may not be sold.

-- A person taking oysters is required to have a valid fishing license and a saltwater stamp endorsement.
+- A person taking oysters is required to have a valid fishing license and a saltwater endorsement.

 - Persons fishing with tongs or a dredge must hold a sport oyster boat license.